Chapter I – How This Project Started

 One of them became the platform’s loyalty program.

 The idea immediately resonated.
-It wasn’t a feature they had initially requested.
+It wasn’t a feature the client had requested.
 It became one of several ideas that naturally emerged because we were discussing business goals rather than individual website components.

 Moments like these remind us why discovery meetings matter.